-- International Asset Management says Jim's “natural playground is big-ticket, bet-the-company patent litigation,” describing him as a “leading player” nationally.
+- Intellectual Asset Management says Jim’s “natural playground is big-ticket, bet-the-company patent litigation,” describing him as a “leading player” nationally.

 - The Legal 500 U.S. says Jim has an “excellent track record” in “high stakes patent cases,” and is “technically and strategically brilliant” with “an enormous depth of experience.”

 Northwestern University School of Law has named him the William M. Trumbell Adjunct Professor of Law, an appointment awarded for excellence in teaching.
 He has taught an appellate advocacy course and has regularly lectured on a variety of other topics, including trial skills.